Skip to Main Content

 Site Map Investigators Log-in

-The Rockefeller University Hospital has been devoted solely to patient-oriented research since its founding in 1910.
-From 1963 until 2006, the Hospital was partially supported by the General Clinical Research Center (GCRC) Program of the National Center for Research Resources (NCRR) branch of the National Institutes of Health (NIH).
-The GCRC program supports a national network of centers that provide the clinical research infrastructure for investigators receiving primary research support from the NIH.
-In September 2006, the University was awarded a Clinical and Translational Science Award (CTSA) from the NIH National Center for Research Resources.
-The award, the successor to the GCRC Program, led to the establishment of the Rockefeller University Center for Clinical and Translational Science, and provided additional resources to complement those coming from the University for the support of the University's human subjects research.
+The Rockefeller University Hospital has been devoted solely to participant-oriented research since its founding in 1910.
+From 1963 until 2006, the hospital was partially supported by the General Clinical Research Center (GCRC) program of the National Center for Research Resources (NCRR) branch of the National Institutes of Health (NIH).
+In 2006, the University was awarded a Clinical and Translational Science Award (CTSA) from the NIH National Center for Research Resources.
+The award, the successor to the GCRC Program, led to the establishment of the Rockefeller University Center for Clinical and Translational Science and provided additional resources to complement those coming from the University for the support of the University’s human subject research.

 Rockefeller University Hospital exists solely to conduct clinical research.
 The specialized personnel and other resources available at the Hospital facilitate clinical research for both the investigator and the research participant.

-The Robert & Harriet Heilbrunn Outpatient Research Center opened in January 2003 and includes 9 exam rooms, 2 consultation rooms, and 2 phlebotomy rooms, as well as other patient and staff facilities.
-The Outpatient Research Center is open weekdays from 7AM to 5PM.
+The Robert & Harriet Heilbrunn Outpatient Research Center opened in 2003 and includes 9 exam rooms, 2 phlebotomy rooms, a specimen processing center, a large education room that can also provide space and privacy as a consultation area, as well as other patient and staff facilities.
+The Outpatient Research Center is open on weekdays from 8:00 a.m. to 4:30 p.m.

-Full clinical laboratory services are provided via contract with Memorial-Sloan Kettering Cancer Center; Radiology and EKG interpretations are provided by arrangement with New York-Presbyterian Hospital; on-site apheresis services are provided by contract.
+Full clinical laboratory services are provided via contract with Memorial Sloan Kettering Cancer Center; radiology and EKG interpretations are provided by contract with New York Presbyterian Hospital, on-site apheresis services are provided by contract.